Gaul: Etymology

-The Greek and Latin names Galatia (first attested by Timaeus of Tauromenium in the 4th century BC) and Gallia are ultimately derived from a Celtic ethnic term or clan Gal(a)-to-.
+The Greek and Latin names Galatia (first attested by Timaeus of Tauromenium in the 4th century BC) and Gallia are ultimately derived from a Celtic ethnic term or tribe Gal(a)-to-.
 The Galli of Gallia Celtica were reported to refer to themselves as Celtae by Caesar.
 Hellenistic etymology connected the name of the Galatians (Γαλάται, Galátai) to the supposedly "milk-white" skin (γάλα, gála "milk") of the Gauls.
-Modern researchers say it is related to Welsh gallu, galloes, "capacity, power", thus meaning "powerful people".
+There was longstanding historical debate over the origin of the name; François de Mézeray documents seven theories regarding its origins in his 17th-century Abrégé chronologique de l'histoire de France: along with the derivation from the Greek for "milk," these etymologies include one from a Hebrew word meaning "yellow," in reference to the Gauls' yellow hair, an etymology which Mézeray attributes to Samuel Bochart.
+Modern researchers say the name is related to Welsh gallu, gallos, "capability, power", thus meaning "powerful people".

 Despite its superficial similarity, the normal English translation of Gallia since the Middle Ages, Gaul, has a different origin from the Latin term.
 It stems from the French Gaule, deriving from the Old Frankish *Walholant (via a Latinized form *Walula), literally the "Land of the Foreigners/Romans". *Walho- is a reflex of the Proto-Germanic *walhaz, "foreigner, Romanized person", an exonym applied by Germanic speakers to Celts and Latin-speaking people indiscriminately.
 It is cognate with the names Wales, Cornwall, Wallonia, and Wallachia.
 The Germanic w- is regularly rendered as gu- / g- in French (cf. guerre "war", garder "ward", Guillaume "William"), and the historic diphthong au is the regular outcome of al before a following consonant (cf. cheval ~ chevaux).
 French Gaule or Gaulle cannot be derived from Latin Gallia, since g would become j before a (cf. gamba > jambe), and the diphthong au would be unexplained; the regular outcome of Latin Gallia is Jaille in French, which is found in several western place names, such as, La Jaille-Yvon and Saint-Mars-la-Jaille.
 Proto-Germanic *walha is derived ultimately from the name of the Volcae.

 Also unrelated, in spite of superficial similarity, is the name Gael.
 (Note: Gael is derived from Old Irish Goidel (borrowed, in turn, in the 7th century AD from Primitive Welsh Guoidel—spelled Gwyddel in Middle Welsh and Modern Welsh—likely derived from a Brittonic root *Wēdelos meaning literally "forest person, wild man")) The Irish word gall did originally mean "a Gaul", i.e. an inhabitant of Gaul, but its meaning was later widened to "foreigner", to describe the Vikings, and later still the Normans.
 The dichotomic words gael and gall are sometimes used together for contrast, for instance in the 12th-century book Cogad Gáedel re Gallaib.

 As adjectives, English has the two variants: Gaulish and Gallic.
 The two adjectives are used synonymously, as "pertaining to Gaul or the Gauls", although the Celtic language group once spoken in Gaul is predominantly known as Gaulish.